syncfusion-content/javascript-docs/js/TreeView/Getting-Started.md

-> _**Note: Refer to the previous example for datasource.**_
+> {% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img14.jpeg" Caption=""%}_**Note: Refer to the previous example for datasource.**_

 The following screenshot displays adding a new folder in the **TreeView** using the **Context Menu**.
 You can right-click on the **TreeView** Node and select the new folder option in the **Context Menu** for the selected folder.
 A new folder is added as the child of the **Drafts** folder.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img9.png" Caption="TreeView with context menu"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img15.png" Caption="Figure 10: TreeView with context menu"%}

 The following screenshot illustrates adding a new folder under the **Drafts** folder.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img10.png" Caption="TreeView with new folder"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img16.png" Caption="Figure 11: TreeView with new folder"%}

 The following screenshot illustrates the deleting of new folder that is created as a child of the Forums folder.
 You can right-click on the **New Folder1** and select the **Delete Folder** option in the **Context Menu**.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img11.png" Caption="TreeView before deleting a folder"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img17.png" Caption="Figure 12: TreeView before deleting a folder"%}

 The following screenshot displays the **TreeView** after deleting the folder that is created.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img12.png" Caption="TreeView after deleting the New Folder1"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img18.png" Caption="Figure 13: TreeView after deleting the New Folder1"%}